ThomasMaul/EA_Invoices/Report_ReadMe.md

 When the end user modifies the list box selection, the report can be synced in parallel, updating the report quickly, without the need to reopen all.

 ## Example:
 in the 4D Invoice example, just open Products, Invoices or Clients, select some records then click the "Reports" button.
 Invoices is most interesting, as it has relations to Clients.
+When you click Report on Invoices, it opens a popup to allow to either build the report on Invoices, or directly on Invoice Items, allowing to use the relation from Invoice Items to Products and from Invoice Items to Invoices and Clients.
+Such more complex tables are the perfect example for pivot tables...

 This opens a new window (in the same process) showing a 4D View Pro Area.
 Now click "Insert Data", which opens a field list editor.